 Automotive Apprenticeships: Car Manufacturers

 There is an even wider range of Automotive Apprenticeships with the brands which make cars here in the UK.
-These are not just on the assembly line, but can be in technical positions such as engineering, or R&D. Or you could learn how to make beautiful wooden dashboards or bespoke leather interior trim.
+Some of these roles are on the assembly line, but there are also technical roles in engineering or R&D. You can also find craft apprenticeships in Wood or Leather trim if you know where to look.

-Or you could work in Sales, Marketing, Aftersales, Design, Customer Service, or one of many other departments across the business.
+Or you could work in Sales, Marketing, Aftersales, Design, Customer Service, or one of many other roles across the business.
 Click on the links below for further details.

 - Bentley Motors